Are YOU guilty of dishing out more criticism than praise?

 This is because our default setting is to constantly scan for threats – up to five times a second in fact.
 This state of high-alert helped our hunter-gatherer ancestors survive against predators.
 In a modern society we don’t need to maintain such paranoia but unfortunately it takes more than 50,000 years to evolve – so here we are, stuck with our hunter-gatherer brains, for now at least!

 DON’T do what comes naturally!

 Our brain is geared for survival – not happiness.
 Therefore we have to learn to counter the constant vigilance for threat and negativity.
-This is exactly what my phone prompts me to do everyday – it reminds me to offset my natural, inherent state and focus on the positive.
+My phone prompts me to do this everyday – it reminds me to offset my natural, inherent state and focus on the positive.

 As a rule of thumb we should offer at least three praises to one criticism.
 Research shows that the highest performing teams thrive on nearly six positive comments to every negative one!
-Teams with lower or higher ratios did not perform so well.
+Teams with lower ratios do not perform so well.

 Praise and recognition for a job well done is extremely powerful but the positive effects can only be sustained if offered on a regular basis.
 Research indicates that employees who report inadequate recognition are three times more likely to say they will leave the following year.

 People often ask me sceptically “won’t praising people so often sound fake?”.
 My reply is that it’s strange that criticism never feels fake, but paying a compliment does!
 This is just more evidence of how our brains are geared to focus on the negative and gloss over the good stuff.
 We take criticism to heart, but our frequent response to praise is to shrug it off.